 For the full run down on how to get a working holiday visa as an American, read the Go Overseas guide to working holiday visas for Americans.

 For citizens of other countries, the visa process may look a little different, and you may even have more opportunities.
-For example, although Americans can't apply for a second year on an agricultural visa in Australia, citizens of the UK can.
+For example, although Americans can't apply for a second year on an agricultural visa in Australia, citizens of the UK and much of the EU can.

 Cost of Living

 Many of the countries with a set working holiday visa program can be slightly more expensive to live in than the United States.
-Australia and New Zealand pay accordingly though with an ample minimum wage of $AUD15.96 and $NZD13.75.
-Countries like Peru, Poland, Estonia and Costa Rica have working holiday visas for certain citizenship and are less expensive locations to settle down.
-Numbeo is a great tool for researching the cost of living in a particular country before you decide to make the big move.
+Australia and New Zealand pay accordingly, with an ample minimum wage of $AUD18.93 and $NZD18.90.
+Countries like Peru, Poland, Estonia, and Costa Rica have working holiday visas for certain citizenships and are less expensive locations to settle down.
+Numbeo is an excellent tool for researching the cost of living in a particular country before you decide to make the big move.

 Health and Safety